Rosine, Kentucky

 Rosine (/roʊˈziːn/) is an unincorporated community in Ohio County, Kentucky, United States.
-Bill Monroe, The Father of Bluegrass, is buried in the community and memorialized with a bronze cast disk affixed to the barn where his music remains alive.
-The community was named for the pen name of Jenny Taylor McHenry, poet and wife of founder Henry D. McHenry.
+Bill Monroe, The Father of Bluegrass, is buried in the Rosine Cemetery and memorialized with a bronze cast disk affixed to the barn where his music remains alive.
+The community was named for the pen name of Jennie Taylor McHenry, poet and wife of founder Henry D. McHenry.
 The ZIP Code is 42370 and the area code is 270.
 The nearest communities are Horse Branch, and Beaver Dam; and the nearest major cities are Owensboro and Bowling Green.
 The community sits at an elevation of 429 feet.
 At one time, Rosine was a thriving community with several stores, a school, a pickle factory, and a bat mill that milled bats for the Louisville Slugger bat factory.

 Demographics

 Schools

 There are no schools in Rosine, so students from Rosine attend Horse Branch Elementary School, Ohio County Middle School, and Ohio County High School.
 Nearby private schools include Sugar Grove Christian Academy and Ohio County Christian Academy.
 The nearest colleges and universities are in Owensboro.